Peperomia Ginny (Peperomia clusiifolia) Indoor Care, Propagation and Common Problems

 How to propagate Peperomia Ginny from stem-tip cuttings

 The stem-tip cuttings root easily, therefore, there is no need for a rooting hormone.
-Take stem cuttings of about 4-5 in. length from a healthy Peperomia Ginny Plant and ensure each cutting has at least 2 sets of leaves.
+Take stem cuttings of about 4-5 inches length from a healthy Peperomia Ginny Plant and ensure each cutting has at least 2 sets of leaves.

 Insert the cuttings in moist rooting soil and place in warm shaded place.